 - First Friday social activities for youth, and service learning projects for middle school youth; and

 - Physical activity for youth at risk of substance abuse.

-Because changing community perceptions and behavior is a long-term process, the SEA contract with HFC is a term of five years, with funding contingent on annual budget approval by City Council and achievement of annual program benchmarks and outcomes.
+Because changing community perceptions and behavior is a long-term process, the SEA contract with BCCS is a term of five years, with funding contingent on annual budget approval by City Council and achievement of annual program benchmarks and outcomes.
 Modifications to the project may be made annually.

 In 2016, the City contracted with OMNI Institute to evaluate the effectiveness of the SEA program.
 OMNI has completed the following evaluation reports for the SEA program.

 Elizabeth Crowe, Human Services Funding Manager, [email protected] , 303-441-1913.